Keith Jennings (basketball): College career

+It was in college that Jennings was primarily called by the nickname "Mister", which was originally given to him by his father during his childhood.

 Professional playing career

 Jennings was not selected in the 1991 NBA draft, and started his NBA career as a free agent.
 He spent three seasons in the NBA, with the Golden State Warriors (1992–95), playing in 164 games, and averaging 6.6 points and 3.7 assists in 18.0 minutes per game.
-Jennings' personal best in the NBA was a 23-point performance, in his next-to-last regular season game with the Warriors, on April 22, 1995.
+Jennings's personal best in the NBA was a 23-point performance, in his next-to-last regular season game with the Warriors, on April 22, 1995.
 In that game, Jennings made 8 of 10 field goals, including 3 of 4 three-pointers, and was perfect in 4 free-throw attempts in 41 minutes.
 He dished off 10 assists that game to cap off his best performance in the NBA.
 He was selected by the Toronto Raptors in the 1995 expansion draft, but did not play for them.
 He also played professionally in Europe.
 In 2003–04 he parlayed his experience on the court to help the basketball club in Strasbourg, France.

 Coaching career

 From 2004 to 2007, Jennings was the head coach of the boys' varsity basketball team at the private Highland School in Warrenton, Virginia.
 Jennings joined the staff at his alma mater, East Tennessee State, as a graduate assistant coach for the 2007–08 season while he completed his degree.
-After a year as an assistant coach at Science Hill High School in Johnson City, Tennessee, Jennings was assistant coach at Bluefield College in Bluefield, Virginia from 2009–2014.
+After a year as an assistant coach at Science Hill High School in Johnson City, Tennessee, Jennings was assistant coach at Bluefield College in Bluefield, Virginia from 2009 to 2014.
 In 2014, he became assistant coach at Lees–McRae College in Banner Elk, North Carolina.

-On July 7, 2017, Jennings was named head women’s coach at Lees–McRae.
+On July 7, 2017, Jennings was named head women's coach at Lees–McRae.

+On July 27, 2023, Jennings was named head coach at Culpeper County High School, his alma mater.